clorenz7/rl_ex/experiments/A3C/Motivation_and_Plan.md

 ### Milestones

 1. Code the A3C Algorithm and verify that it works on Cart-Pole
+    - A FFW with 128 hidden nodes should work.
 2. Code the ConvNet architecture in the paper and write code to achieve Goal #1
 3. Write code to achieve Goal #2
 4. Code the LSTM and write code to achieve Goal #3